RetroBloxxer/retrobloxxer.github.io/content/blog/2026-05-08-win98VSme/index.md

 # this blog entry, then it will get used automatically.
 # banner = "card.png"

+banner = "card.png"
 trigger = "terribl writing (first blog post so ofc)"
 +++

 # helo
-this blog post is ALL abt my shit with win98
+this blog post is ALL abt my shit with win98 quickinstall and the idiocrasy

 # beginninh
 i have a toshiba laptop & a REALLY old one (which is where im making the post rn)